anil614sagar/advanceddevjam/lab5.md

 ![image alt text](images/lab-5/image_11.png)Also, verify that the appropriate **Environment** has been selected on the top right dropdown.![image alt text](images/lab-5/image_12.png)

-### Drilldown dimensions
+### Drill down dimensions

 You can select from a large number of custom drilldown dimensions.
-Drilldown dimensions let you specify which dimensions to measure in your custom report.
+Drill down dimensions let you specify which dimensions to measure in your custom report.
 Apigee Edge Analytics collects data on a wide range of dimensions.
 And, you can also select any custom dimensions that have been created in your organization.
 See [Analytics reference](http://docs.apigee.com/analytics-services/reference/analytics-reference).

 To drill down into the custom report you just created, click on the name of your **Proxy** under the **Summary** on the bottom of the report.